-After careful evaluation, this Commission finds that as a general rule, trailers are not covered by the tractor head's Comprehensive Insurance.
+After a careful evaluation, this Commission finds that as a general rule, trailers are not covered by the tractor head's Comprehensive Insurance.

-While R.A.
-No. 4136 treats a trailer attached to a tractor head as an "articulated vehicle", please note that, for insurance purposes, separate policies for both the tractor head and the trailer are still necessary.
+Please note that, for insurance purposes, separate policies for both the tractor head and the trailer are still necessary.